top of page

 Need for Re-Education

-For professionals, parents and carers who are working or living with people who are Autistic / neurodivergent AND have PMLD / PIMD it may be difficult to understand where one diagnosis, condition or need ends and another starts; everything impacts on everything else; it is profoundly complex.
-This is because there is no start or end, there isn’t for any of us, regardless of differences of neurodivergence, any possible medical condition, disability, or any other need a person may have.
+For professionals, parents and carers who are working or living with Autistic people with PMLD / PIMD it may be difficult to understand where one diagnosis, condition or need ends and another starts; everything impacts on everything else; it is profoundly complex.
+This is because there is no start or end, there isn’t for any of us, regardless of differences of neurodivergence, any possible medical condition, intellect, disability, or any other need a person may have.
 We are all unique individuals with varying specific needs that can only be met within the right environment and with understanding, caring people around to support and meet those needs.

 Re-education and a change of perspective needed